Dorothy Ferguson: Professional career

 Ferguson entered the AAGPBL in 1945 with the Rockford Peaches, playing for them 10 years until the league folded in 1954.
 A proven performer, speedy Ferguson averaged over 46 stolen bases per season and collected a personal-best 91 steals in 1951.
 Though mainly a singles hitter, she was a productive force at the plate, connecting 645 hits while walking 455 times in 3216 at-bats.
 A versatile infielder who played mainly at second base and third, she gained respect amongst fellow players after switching to center field.

-The Rockford Peaches were the most successful team in the history of the AAGPBL, winning the title in season (1945) and three in a row at one point (1951–1953).
+The Rockford Peaches were the most successful team in the history of the AAGPBL, winning the title in her first season (1945) and three in a row at one point (1948–1950).
 Ferguson was used sparingly in her rookie year, mostly at third base, batting only a .131 average in the regular season and 0-for-3 in the playoffs.
 She started 1946 with the Peoria Redwings but rejoined the Peaches in the midseason, hitting a combined .183 with a .307 on-base percentage in 80 games.
 Rockford defeated the Fort Wayne Daisies in the final series, four to one games, but she did not play in the series.
 In 1947 she became a spark plug on the team, stealing 71 bases to tie with Faye Dancer for fifth in the league, while batting .153 with a .283 OBP.
 Rockford ended sixth in the eight-team league, out of contention.

 In 1948, Ferguson became the regular center fielder for the Peaches.
-She stole 73 bases, scored 73 runs, and drew 76 walks while hitting just .153, but she ended eight in stolen bases and fifth in runs.
+She stole 73 bases, scored 73 runs, and drew 76 walks while hitting just .153, but she ended eighth in stolen bases and fifth in runs.
 In the semi-finals, the Peaches swept the South Bend Blue Sox in three games.
-Ferguson swipe seven bases and went 9-for-40 in the postseason, going 3-for-3 with two runs batted in in Game 2, as Rockford defeated Fort Wayne, four to one games, to clinch the AAGPBL title.
-Eleanor Callow led the team with 10 RBIs in 11 playoff games and drove in the winning run in three consecuctive games.
-Other significant contributions came from star pitcher Helen Nicol (2-0) and shortstop Dorothy Harrell (7-for-17, .412, three RBI).
+Ferguson swiped seven bases and went 9-for-40 in the postseason, going 3-for-3 with two runs batted in in Game 2, as Rockford defeated Fort Wayne, four to one games, to clinch the AAGPBL title.
+Eleanor Callow led the team with 10 RBIs in 11 playoff games and drove in the winning run in three consecutive games.
+Other significant contributions came from star pitcher Helen Nicol (2–0) and shortstop Dorothy Harrell (7-for-17, .412, three RBI).

 In 1949 Ferguson married Donald Key, a member of Canada's Olympic track and field team, and then played under the name of Dottie Key.
 She hit .179 with a .299 OBP and 56 steals in the regular season.
-Rockford disposed of the Grand Rapids Chicks in the first round, three to one games, and swept South Bend in the best-of-seven series.
+Rockford disposed of the Grand Rapids Chicks in the final round, three to one games, and swept South Bend in the best-of-seven semifinal series.
 She drove in the winning run in the bottom of the ninth inning of Game 4 against the Blue Sox, and the Peaches captured the third championship in franchise history.
 Outfielder Eleanor Callow batted .375 in the final series (6-for-16).